Want to See Your Name in Print?

 The TNFF is the official club newsletter.
 As a newszine, it publishes official business of the President and Directorate as well as reports from the Bureau Chairs on fan activity.
 Additionally, we accept news reports that affect fandom in general, such as convention calendars and general fandom news such as death, birth and engagement announcements.

 Tightbeam is our general fanzine (genzine).
-It publishes just about everything from fan Letters of Comment (LoCs) on previous issues (or whatever they want to talk about) to Original Writing: fiction (under 2,000 words), poetry, reviews, essays & interviews; Art: covers, cartoons & doodles; and, How-Tos: writing tips, recipes and guides.
+It publishes just about everything from Letters of Comment (LoCs) on previous issues (or whatever they want to talk about) to reviews and essays.

 Our special publications come in three flavors:

 - Works of Reference: Fandbooks, Indexes for veteran fans

 Unlike our other pubs, which are timely and have a short production cycle, our Special publications are arranged with the Editorial Cabal months in advance of actual publication date.